 Enter your email below to help retrieve your password.

 Jonathan Herman has been executive director of the National Guild for Community Arts Education since 2004 and a staff member since 1995.
 At the Guild he has planned and managed national conferences, training and technical assistance programs, publications, and special projects such as Creative Communities, a national initiative to foster the development of arts instruction programs in public housing communities.
 He was also the project leader for Partners in Excellence, a national initiative to identify and promote best practices in K-12 public school arts partnerships, as well as a national study commissioned by The Kresge Foundation which led to the publication of More Than the Sum of Its Parts: Collaboration and Sustainability in Arts Education.
 Jonathan has served as program director of the Rhinelander Center, an arts-based community center of the Children's Aid Society in New York City, and developed educational programs and materials at the New York Hall of Science.
-He holds an EdM degree from Teacher's College, Columbia University, and a BA in Philospohy from Binghamton University.
-He is a graduate of the Executive Level Program at the Columbia Business School’s Institute for Not-for-Profit Management and serves on the board of the National Music Council, the advisory committee of the Arts Education Partnership, the advisory board of Arts Education Policy Review, and the Boys and Girls Club of America's Advisory Council for the Arts.
+He holds an Ed.M. degree from Teacher's College, Columbia University, and a B.A. in Philosophy from Binghamton University.
+He is a graduate of the Executive Level Program at the Columbia Business School’s Institute for Not-for-Profit Management and serves on the advisory committee of the Arts Education Partnership, the advisory board of Arts Education Policy Review, and the Boys and Girls Club of America's Advisory Council for the Arts.
 Herman was named one of top 50 "Most Powerful and Influential Leaders in Nonprofit Arts" in 2014.

-Claire Wilmoth, member services and data coordinator, has been with the Guild since August 2005.
-A Seattle native, Claire came to New York from the Chicago area after completing her BA at Northwestern University, where she graduated with honors in 2005.
+Claire Wilmoth, data systems manager, has been with the Guild since August 2005.
+A Seattle native, Claire came to New York from the Chicago area after completing her B.A. at Northwestern University, where she graduated with honors in 2005.
 While at Northwestern, Claire helped produce the Waa-Mu show, a nationally known original musical revue by and for Northwestern students.
 She has also worked for Paul Allen’s Experience Music Project and as a teaching artist for the Experience Arts Camp, both in Seattle.

 This resource brought to you by the National Guild for Community Arts Education. www.nationalguild.org